-If you’ve been looking at treatment options for permanent hair removal then you may have come across both Laser Hair Removal and IPL and may be wondering what the difference is.
+If you’ve been looking at treatment options for permanent hair removal then you have probably come across both laser hair removal and IPL and are wondering what the difference is.
 In short, laser hair removal is safer, more effective, and the only way hair removal should ever be performed.

-Both treatments have been available commercially since the mid 90’s yet are distinctly different.
-The issue here is that many clinics in Melbourne claim to provide Lasers, when in fact they only use IPL.
-In this article, we aim to clear up some misconceptions and shoot straight when talking about the difference between laser hair removal and IPL hair reduction.
+Both treatments have been available commercially since the mid 1990s, but are distinctly different.
+The issue here is that many hair removal clinics claim to provide “laser” hair removal, when in fact they only use IPL.
+In this article, we clear up some misconceptions and shoot straight when talking about the difference between laser hair removal and IPL hair reduction.
 After reading this, you’ll know what to look out for.

-These treatments involve producing light energy, which is then absorbed into the dark pigment of the hair to ultimately cause damage to the hair follicle.
+Both hair removal treatments involve producing light energy, which is then absorbed into the dark pigment of the hair to ultimately cause damage to the hair follicle.
 The goal is to destroy the hair root and also reduce hair growth (without damaging the surrounding skin).

 Light is absorbed best and attracted to dark objects.
 We have all heard about wearing dark clothes in summer and being much hotter compared to wearing white.
 It’s true!
 Darker clothes absorb the light energy and convert it into heat, while lighter clothes reflect it.
-In a similar way, laser energy is absorbed much better by dark material (pigment) in the skin (but with much more speed and intensity).
-This dark target matter (chromophore) can be naturally-occurring or artificially introduced.
+In a similar way, laser energy is absorbed much more by dark pigment in the skin (but with much more speed and intensity).
+In more technical terms, this dark target matter (chromophore) can be naturally-occurring or artificially introduced.
 Melanin is considered the primary chromophore for most lasers.
-Hair removal lasers selectively target one of three chromophores: Carbon, Haemoglobin or Melanin.
+Hair removal lasers selectively target one of three chromophores: carbon, haemoglobin, or melanin.

-- Laser is monochromatic meaning that the light emitted from a laser is of one wavelength (color).
-In contrast, ordinary white light is a combination of many different wavelengths (colors).
+- Laser is monochromatic meaning that the light emitted from a laser is of one wavelength (colour).
+In contrast, ordinary white light is a combination of many different wavelengths (colours).

-- Laser is collimated; the light waves are parallel and divergent.
+- Laser is “collimated” meaning the light waves are parallel.
 This makes laser light very powerful, as nearly 100% of the light can be effective in the treatment of hair reduction.

 IPL devices on the other hand are not lasers.
-These devices produce a broad spectrum of wavelengths (like a bulb) and cannot be focused to a concentrated beam.
+These devices produce a broad spectrum of wavelengths (like a light bulb) and cannot be focused to a concentrated beam.
 Because a range of different wavelengths is dispersed at a variety of depths only some of these are effectively absorbed by the hair follicle, causing substandard results and increasing the risk of burns.

-- Intense pulse light (IPL) is NOT monochromatic, meaning that IPL has many different colours and only a small percentage of these colours are effective in the treatment of hair reduction.
+- Intense pulsed light (IPL) is not monochromatic, meaning that IPL has many different colours and only a small percentage of these are effective in the treatment of hair reduction.

 - IPL is not coherent and is not reinforcing making it less effective in the treatment of hair reduction.

-- IPL is not collimated and so therefore is quick to spread out making it less effective in the treatment of hair reduction.
+- IPL is not collimated and is therefore quick to spread out making it less effective in the treatment of hair reduction.